pulumi/pulumi-hugo/themes/default/content/solutions/shared-services-platforms.md

           icon: eye
           icon_color: salmon
           description: |
-            Pulumi also enables “policy as code”, which allows the platform team to enforce cost, security, and best practices across all infrastructure
+            Pulumi also enables “policy as code”, which allows the platform team to enforce cost, security, and best practices across all infrastructure.

         - title: Reusable components
           icon: team